The People of Aboriginal Australia

 The White Australia Policy

-Until 1972 when the policy was abolished, Indigenous Australian people were excluded by definition.
+Until 1972 when the policy was abolished, Aboriginal Australian people were excluded by definition.

 Governments classified people according to skin colour and parentage